Ir vs irse, irse vs salir – in this post you’ll learn everything you need to know about ‘going’ or ‘leaving’ in Spanish.

 Memorising conjugations does take a little bit of effort.

-My personal favourite method of memorising conjugations is to simply write them out on a piece of paper, cover them up, and then write them out on another piece of paper, as well as saying them out loud.
+My favourite method of memorising conjugations is to simply write them out on a piece of paper, cover them up, and then write them out on another piece of paper, as well as saying them out loud.

 It may be slightly old fashioned, but it works.